Frequent head impacts occur in multiple sports. These impacts may cause:

 That’s why we created ACT Head Impact Tracker.

-The more violent the forces, the bigger the chance that damage occurs
+The higher magnitude the forces, the bigger the chance damage occurs

 Warning